Kuma-Cheatsheet/spss/docs/README.md

-# Welcome to core
+# Welcome to SPSS
-This is the core of all cheatsheet.

-If you would like to contribute and distrobute it through all cheatsheet, please make sure you are following the `CONTRIBUTE.md` guidelines.
-We will be updating it constantly.

-This vuepress is working on version 0.14.4 and we are ready to move up to 1.0 very soon.
+This cheatsheet is for using SPSS in a efficient way.

+If you have spotted some issues, please create a new [isssue]().

+---

+Created by [@sagelga]() and Uncle G